| |

 with each character type rolling with different odds of

+gaining benefits.
 Gaining ranks is of

 course beneficial and desired, but the rules encourage a